1 full-time opening at our Tulsa campus

 NOTE: Examples are illustrations only.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.

-- Works with Enrollment Representatives as needed to evaluate Transfer Evaluations of new student applicants to the AGS programs and completing Core Registration Form when necessary for student admission.
+- Works with Enrollment Services Managers as needed to evaluate Transfer Evaluations of new student applicants to the AGS programs and completing Core Registration Form when necessary for student admission.

 - Contacts new students to establish and maintain communication and support as well as inform the students of new opportunities or changes.